shamim2883/front-end-pm-ultimate-member-integration/readme.txt

 [https://github.com/shamim2883/front-end-pm-ultimate-member-integration](https://github.com/shamim2883/front-end-pm-ultimate-member-integration)

 == Installation ==
-1. Upload "front-end-pm-um-integration" to the "/wp-content/plugins/" directory.
+1. Upload "front-end-pm-ultimate-member-integration" to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.

 == Frequently Asked Questions ==
-= Can i use this plugin to my language? =
+= Can i use this plugin in my language? =
 Yes. this plugin is translate ready.

+= Message tab is not showing in UM profile page = Please go to Daashboard > Ultimate Member > Settings > Appearance > Profile Menu, unchecked Message Tab, Then click Save Changes, Again checked Message Tab, Then again click Save Changes.

 == Screenshots ==